d8v3h31n/peg-multimarkdown-x/README.markdown

   original Markdown.

 * `multimarkdown -t latex file.txt` --- output the results as LaTeX instead of HTML.
 This can then be processed into a PDF if you have LaTeX installed.

-* `multimarkdown -t memoir file.txt` --- output as LaTeX designed for use with the `memoir` package

-* `multimarkdown -t beamer file.txt` --- output as LaTeX designed for use with the `beamer` package
+You can further specify the `LaTeX Mode` metadata to customize output for compatibility with `memoir` or `beamer` classes.

 * `multimarkdown -h` --- display help and additional options.